brandtkeller/personal-blog/content/posts/draft/ksca-certification.md

 draft: true
 ---

+## BLUF (Bottom Line Up Front)
+The KCSA certification addresses a gap in cloud/container security fundamentals whereas the KCNA is focused on cloud/container foundations.
+This exam (KCSA) will require understanding some of the security pillars that exist and how to orchestrate them - as well as activities present in the threat-modeling of existing environments.

+If you are looking to bolster your security skills (or build them) in order to address this critical gap in cloud native environments - this could very well be a way to gain the skills you need to land a role in tech.

 ## Why this certification?

 I made a post a few weeks back about adding the Kubernetes and Cloud Native Security Associate (KCSA) [certification](https://training.linuxfoundation.org/certification/kubernetes-and-cloud-native-security-associate-kcsa/) to my LinkedIn profile.
 It was an opportunity the presented itself and I was naturally curious as to what it was about.